aliuygur/wait-for/README.md

 # wait-for

 Go package to test and wait on the availability of a TCP host and port.
-This package is port of [wait-for-it.sh](https://github.com/vishnubob/wait-for-it)
+This package is Go port of [wait-for-it.sh](https://github.com/vishnubob/wait-for-it)

 # Usage